sambhipiyush/Python-for-Data-Science-and-AI-IBM/README.md

 This introduction to Python will kickstart your learning of Python for data science, as well as programming in general.
 This beginner-friendly Python course will take you from zero to programming in Python in a matter of hours.

-Module 1 - Python Basics
+* Module 1 - Python Basics
-o   Your first program
+    * Your first program
-o   Types
+    * Types
-o   Expressions and Variables
+    * Expressions and Variables
-o   String Operations
+    * String Operations

-Module 2 - Python Data Structures
+* Module 2 - Python Data Structures
-o   Lists and Tuples
+    * Lists and Tuples
-o   Sets
+    * Sets
-o   Dictionaries
+    * Dictionaries

-Module 3 - Python Programming Fundamentals
+* Module 3 - Python Programming Fundamentals
-o   Conditions and Branching
+    * Conditions and Branching
-o   Loops
+    * Loops
-o   Functions
+    * Functions
-o   Objects and Classes
+    * Objects and Classes

-Module 4 - Working with Data in Python o   Reading files with open o   Writing files with open o   Loading data with Pandas o   Numpy
+* Module 4 - Working with Data in Python
+    * Reading files with open
+    * Writing files with open
+    * Loading data with Pandas
+    * Numpy

-Finally, you will create a project to test your skills.
+**Finally, you will create a project to test your skills.**

 ## Syllabus